 If you’re like me, you’ve seen more than your fair share of rom-coms.
 You know, those movies with a pretty girl and a handsome guy who fall in love over a set of wacky circumstances.
 They travel through highs and lows together, and you with them.
-“Love Forecast” fits into that category and snuggles right in with the best of its comrades.
+“Mood of the Day” fits into that category and snuggles right in with the best of its comrades.

 It is the story of an elementary school teacher, Kang Joon Soo (Lee Seung Gi), who is as clean cut as his profession.
 Women dump him mercilessly despite his unwavering devotion to them and his uncommon thoughtfulness toward them and their needs.
 His best friend, weather goddess Kim Hyun Woo (played by Moon Chae Won), is also a recipient of his kindness.
 Although a popular, sexy weather reporter at work, she lets herself go when with Joon Soo, her friend of 18 years.
 With him, she is a foul-mouthed, junk-food eating slob who relies on Joon Soo to take care of her.
 Her eyes are set on a married colleague, Dong Jin (Lee Seo Jin), which leaves Joon Soo to comfort her in her times of woe as the other woman.
 She regards Joon Soo in no other light but platonic.
 The question is, how will he win his impulsive friend over?

 An appropriate ongoing metaphor, Hyun Woo’s weather reports are the indicators of emotions and situations to come upon our hero and heroine.
 When the going gets tough, hail pelts the kind-hearted but downtrodden Joon Soo.
 When the friends commiserate over broken hearts, it pours outside while they drown their sorrows in drinks (she soju, he soda.)
-Weather has always been an indicator of emotion in film and television and to use it much more purposefully in “Love Forecast” is quite clever indeed.
+Weather has always been an indicator of emotion in film and television and to use it much more purposefully in “Mood of the Day” is quite clever indeed.

 Perfect characters are fine for a time, but they become incredibly dull if on air for more than a few minutes.
 Such is not true of Hyun Woo, Joon Soo, their friends, and their family.
 Hyun Woo is a woman guided (and misguided) by the beatings of her heart.
 It is why she doesn’t go for Joon Soo during their years of friendship — he doesn’t make her heart pound.
 Instead, she follows it and goes after a married man.
 When that ends, she dates a younger man who she finds intriguing.
 Sadness begets drinking and fits of cursing.
 Happiness begets skipping in the sunshine.
 While she is rather imperfect, she is charming in her whimsical flaws.
 Her character’s goal is to learn to be less selfish.